 The book started as scattered ideas and entries in my diary.
 While connecting these strands I quickly realized that I was writing something very different – a potential square peg.
 Life’s interesting spaces tend to be inhabited by square pegs, people who don’t or won’t fit the plan.

 Feedback & reviews have been fantastic – Caught By The River, Eat Sleep Fish, Fallons Angler, Trout Fisherman and Saatchi Arts & Music Magazine have all given Terminal Chancer high praise and superb reviews.
 Obviously these comments are very gratifying but its the reviews from the readers – anglers and non-anglers alike that have been the greatest surprise.
-The warmth in which the book has been received has been overwhelming – From an initial print run of 500 – only 96 signed 1st editions remain.
-For more info, reviews and an option to buy – please read on.
+The warmth in which the book has been received has been overwhelming – For more info, reviews and an option to buy – please read on and use the link Paypal link below.

 Back cover reads : Blinded by optimism and dammed by time – The Terminal Chancer reluctantly straddles both the worlds of responsibility and self indulgence.
 He strives to exit the membrane of the everyday grind so he can inhabit his own exclusive world – one occupied by Atlantic salmon.
 Is that too much to ask for?